Review of the Best Sterling Toilet

 - How do toilets help to save water?

 Toilets that are WaterSense certified can save a fair amount of water.
 While other toilets may be using 2 to 3 gallons of water per flush, these toilets will limit the usage to below 2 gallons.
 Many of the certified toilets only use around 1.6 gallons of water for each flush.
 You can check the GPF rating on the toilets to know how much water they will use per flush.

 Pressure-assisted toilets and dual-flush systems help to save a lot of water.
 Because of the pressure, even with lesser water quantities, they can clear the bowl in one flush.
 The dual-flush toilets have two different levels of flushing.
 The half flush in these toilets will use only around 0.5 gallons of water per flush.
 Your water bills will also reduce considerably.

-- What is a skirted trapway?
+- What is a skirted tramway?

 The trapway in a toilet flushes the water out of the bowl into the wall’s opening.
 In regular toilets, you can see the trapway as a separate unit behind the bowl.
-In a toilet with a skirted trapway, there is a single sleek line from front to back and makes it easy to clean.
+In a toilet with a skirted trapway, there is a single sleek line from front to back which makes it easy to clean.